vmihokovic/laravelmix-tailwind/README.md

     ./node_modules/.bin/tailwind init

+If the above command will not work because running scripts is disabled on your Windows system, run the following command in PowerShell (as Administrator):

+    Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 In the `src/sass` folder, create a new file named `_tailwind.scss` Put this code inside the newly created file: